wikimedia/pywikibot/tests/README.rst

-After changes are published into a github repository, tests may be run on a Microsoft Windows box provided by ci.appveyor.com according to the configuration in .appveyor.yml .
+After changes are published into a github repository, tests may be run on a Microsoft Windows box provided by ci.appveyor.com according to the configuration in .appveyor.yml file.
 To do this:

 1. create a github and appveyor account
 2. fork the main github repository